moluopro/webview_all/README.ZH.md

 On Android the Webview widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).

 On web the Webview widget will use the `webview_flutter_web` plugin.
-> This official plugin from Flutter is not working at the moment, so we are using `url_launcher` plugin instead.
-We will update `webview_all` as soon as the bug is fixed.

 On desktop the Webview widget will use the `webf` plugin and only support simple webpage.